bglawson1001/2143-OOP-Lawson/Assignments/P01/README.md

 ### Instructions

-- This program just needs the libraries #include iostream
+- This program just needs the libraries #include iostream and
 #include fstream

 ### Example Command